Akumaswrld/CNN-Framework/README.md

-# 🚀 CNN: A GPU-Accelerated CNN Framework from Scratch
+# 🚀 nanoCNN: A GPU-Accelerated CNN Framework from Scratch

 **No PyTorch.
 No TensorFlow.
 Just NumPy, CuPy, and math.**